In this documentation, we’ll walk through the general settings of the Swift Rank Schema plugin and explain how each option works.

 Navigate to Swift Rank → Settings.

-By default, you’ll land on General Settings, where you can manage different options to disable rank math schema, fallback image and schema code location, etc.
+By default, you’ll land on General Settings, where you can enable different options.

 Disable Yoast SEO Schema #